Combinatorial study on the group of parity alternating permutations

-This implies that, among ${\mathcal N}_{\rm c}(n+1,k+1)$, the number of even permutations is equal to that of odd ones.
-In other words, the number of even permutations in ${\mathcal N}(n,k)$ is equal to that of odd ones in it, which completes the proof of Part I. \\ \\ Part II (even case). \\
+This implies that, among ${\mathcal N}^{\rm c}_{n+1, k+1}$, the number of even permutations is equal to that of odd ones.
+In other words, the number of even permutations in ${\mathcal N}_{n, k}$ is equal to that of odd ones in it, which completes the proof of Part I. \\ \\ Part II (the case of even $n$). \\

 The case of even $n$ can easily be proved from the former part.
-Notice that in this case $\xi \in {\mathcal N}(n,k)$ if and only if $\sigma\xi \in {\mathcal N}(n,k)$.
-We divide all even permutations $a_1a_2 \cdots a_n$ of ${\mathcal N}(n,k)$ into the three types by the position of $n$: \begin{itemize} \item[(i)] $a_i = n$ for some $i$ $(2 \le i \le n-1)$; \item[(ii)] $a_n = n$; \item[(iii)] $a_1 = n$. \end{itemize}
+Notice that in this case $\xi \in {\mathcal N}_{n, k}$ if and only if $\sigma\xi \in {\mathcal N}_{n, k}$.
+We divide all even permutations $a_1a_2 \cdots a_n$ of ${\mathcal N}_{n, k}$ into the three types by the position of $n$: \begin{itemize} \item[(i)] $a_i = n$ for some $i$ $(2 \le i \le n-1)$; \item[(ii)] $a_n = n$; \item[(iii)] $a_1 = n$. \end{itemize}

-On the other hand, we divide all odd permutations $a_1a_2 \cdots a_n$ of ${\mathcal N}(n,k)$ into the following three types by the position of one: {\begin{itemize} \item[(i')] $a_i = 1$ for some $i$ $(2 \le i \le n-1)$; \item[(ii')] $a_1 = 1$; \item[(iii')] $a_n = 1$. \end{itemize}}
+On the other hand, we divide all odd permutations $a_1a_2 \cdots a_n$ of ${\mathcal N}_{n, k}$ into the following three types by the position of one: {\begin{itemize} \item[(i')] $a_i = 1$ for some $i$ $(2 \le i \le n-1)$; \item[(ii')] $a_1 = 1$; \item[(iii')] $a_n = 1$. \end{itemize}}

 Let $\xi = a_1a_2 \cdots a_n$ be an even permutation of type (i).
-Then, using property (a) of $\sigma$, we see that $\sigma \xi$ is an odd one of type (i'), because the difference of the numbers of inversions between $\xi$ and $\sigma \xi$ is $|n+1-2i|$ by (2) and it is odd by assumption.
-Since $\sigma$ is a bijection, we see that to each even permutation $\xi$ of type (i) in ${\mathcal N}(n,k)$ corresponds an odd one of type (i') in ${\mathcal N}(n,k)$.
+Then, using property (a) of $\sigma$, we see that $\sigma \xi$ is an odd one of type (i'), because the difference of the numbers of inversions between $\xi$ and $\sigma \xi$ is $|2i- (n+1)|$ by (1) and it is odd by assumption.
+Since $\sigma$ is a bijection, we see that to each even permutation $\xi$ of type (i) in ${\mathcal N}_{n, k}$ corresponds an odd one of type (i') in ${\mathcal N}_{n, k}$.
 Therefore, both types have the same cardinality. \\